khashayardadashi/face-id/README.md

 ### Developed tools
 > [!NOTE]
 > This program is written using Python's Flask framework, along with the OpenCV library and the Haar Cascade artificial intelligence algorithm.

+### how to use?
+‌> [!
+Important]
+> To use, you need to place the following JavaScript code in your static JavaScript file.